 TEAM envisions the church transforming our world.
 Founded more than 125 years ago, TEAM and SAM have developed a ministry partnership to better work alongside each other instead of independently.
 They have worked diligently to integrate ministry area strengths and lean on each other's organizational structures to become even more impactful for the Kingdom of God.

 Today, more than 575 TEAM missionaries and staff serve in more than 35 countries.
-SAM today has over 80 ministries serving in Bolivia, Colombia, Brazil, Paraguay and Peru.
+SAM today has over 80 missionaries serving in Bolivia, Colombia, Brazil, Paraguay, and Peru.

 Our family has been called to the business hub and port city of Barranquilla, Colombia.
-Barranquilla is in the northwestern portion of the country close to the connector of Panama and Colombia, located on the Carribean Sea.
-Home to an estimated 2.6 million people, Barranquilla is a business hub with a focus on commerce and trade.
+Barranquilla is in the northwestern part of the country located on the Carribean Sea.
+Home to an estimated 1.8 million people, Barranquilla is a business hub with a focus on commerce and trade.

 Barranquilla is a cosmopolitan and primarily industrial city, often visited by businessmen of all nationalities.
 However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," which takes place during the four days before Ash Wednesday.
 Residents are known as "Barranquilleros" and are characterized by their outgoing and friendly attitude and relaxed behavior.
 This makes the average Barranquilla resident an optimistic and open individual, as well as goal-directed and hard-working.